Linda Manzer: Career

-Professional musicians who own Manzer guitars include Julian Lage, Carlos Santana, Henrik Andersen, Stephen Fearing, Milton Nascimento, Liona Boyd, Heather Bishop, Bruce Cockburn, Paul Simon, Roy Patterson, Marie-Lynn Hammond, Susan Crowe, and Gordon Lightfoot.
+Professional musicians who own Manzer guitars include Julian Lage, Carlos Santana, Henrik Andersen, Stephen Fearing, Ted Ludwig, Tim Lerch, Milton Nascimento, Liona Boyd, Heather Bishop, Bruce Cockburn, Paul Simon, Roy Patterson, Marie-Lynn Hammond, Susan Crowe, and Gordon Lightfoot.

 Her custom designs include the 52-stringed Medusa owned by Danish musician Henrik Andersen.

+She was appointed as an Officer of the Order of Canada in 2023.
+She currently resides in both Toronto and Almonte, Ontario.

 Pikasso Guitar

 In 1984 Pat Metheny requested a guitar that had "as many strings as possible".
 Manzer came up with the Pikasso, a guitar with 42 strings arranged in four string sections, including a hexaphonic pickup to interface with Metheny's Synclavier synthesizer.
 The Pikasso has two holes for mounting the guitar on a stand, allowing the guitarist to play the guitar without having to hold it.
 Metheny plays the Pikasso on "Finding and Believing" from Secret Story, "Montevideo" and "Dismantling Utopia" from Quartet, "Into the Dream" from Imaginary Day, and "The Sound of Water" from his Quartet album with Brad Mehldau.
 While building the Pikasso, Manzer invented "The Wedge" body geometry: Because there were so many strings crisscrossing, Manzer wanted Metheny to be able to see all the strings while looking down at the guitar.
 She settled on a wedge shape, with the sides of the guitar being skinnier under the arm and wider on the knee.
 This enabled Metheny to have a slight aerial view of the strings because the guitar leaned back a little.
 The added benefit was it was more physically comfortable.
 In the 1980s she began using the "Manzer Wedge" design for all of her guitars.